Draft Arctic Research Plan 2022-2026

 The Interagency Arctic Research Policy Committee is required to develop and implement an Arctic Research Plan every five years.
 The draft Arctic Research Plan 2022-2026 identifies priorities for U.S. interagency collaboration and partnerships that will increase the value of the federal research investment in the Arctic and for Arctic residents.
 It addresses the most pressing Arctic research needs that require a collaborative approach and that can advance understanding of the Arctic, inform policy and planning decisions, and promote the well-being of Arctic and global communities.

-In March 2021, released a draft of the next Arctic Research Plan (2022-2026).
-We are asking for the public to comment on the plan by June 11, 2021.
+In March 2021, released a draft of the next Arctic Research Plan (2022-2026) and requested public comment through June 11. is now working with federal agencies to revise the draft plan.
 Learn more about the development of the next plan.

 Read the Draft Plan